Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Further quenched results for simple environments

-In what follows we assume that the environment $\om$ is simple.
-We start by proving the first part of Theorem \ref{momdual}; the second part is already covered in the proof of Theorem \ref{x0condpastenv}.
-The two main ingredients are: 1) a moment duality between the jumping times and 2) a moment duality at the jumping times.
-These results are the object of the two following lemmas. \begin{lemma}[Quenched moment duality between the jumps] Let $0\leq s<t<T$ and assume that $\om$ has no jumps in $(s,t)$.
+First, we extend the main quenched results in Section \ref{s25}, which hold for almost every environment, to any simple environment. \begin{theorem}[Quenched moment duality for simple environments] The quenched moment duality \eqref{quenchedual} holds for any simple environment. \end{theorem} The proof of Theorem \ref{thmf1} has two main ingredients: a moment duality between the jumps of the environment, and a moment duality at the jumps.
+These results are covered by the next two lemmas. \begin{lemma}[Quenched moment duality between the jumps] Let $0\leq s<t\leq T$ and assume that $\om$ has no jumps in $(s,t)$.
 For all $x\in[0,1]$ and $n\in \mathbb{N}$, we have